rothjamesroth/James-E-Roth/case-study-1.md

 ## The Challenge
 At the time of the CSC’s formation, the organization faced several systemic performance barriers:

-• Average non-conformance disposition turnaround time (TAT): 60 days
+• Average non-conformance disposition turnaround time (TAT) was extended
-• Backlog of components awaiting engineering disposition: approximately 120 parts
+• Backlog of components awaiting engineering disposition
 • Engineering decisions were largely experience-driven rather than strategy-driven
 • Inconsistent inspection rejection criteria created unnecessary engineering workload
 • Rework existed across inspection, engineering, and technical reporting processes
 • Limited data visibility prevented proactive performance management
 • Engineering decisions were not consistently aligned with customer or business strategy

-Although a scrap rate of approximately 10% was typical for aerospace MRO, opportunities existed to improve yield, efficiency, and customer responsiveness.
+Although an average scrap rate existed, there were opportunities to improve yield, along with efficiency and customer responsiveness.

 ---